ZapSoftwareGroup/Ant/README.md

 - Find a text editor \*faster than this.
 I'll wait.

-\*This value can vary depending on the file.
+\*This value can vary depending on the text editor.

 ## Features